Azure/terraform-azurerm-avm-ptn-virtualwan/README.md

 ### <a name="output_firewall_ip_addresses_by_firewall_key"></a> [firewall\_ip\_addresses\_by\_firewall\_key](#output\_firewall\_ip\_addresses\_by\_firewall\_key)

-Description: A map of Azure Firewall IP addresses with the map keys of the `firewalls` variable.
+Description: A map of Azure Firewall IP addresses with the map keys of the firewalls.

 ### <a name="output_firewall_ip_addresses_by_hub_key"></a> [firewall\_ip\_addresses\_by\_hub\_key](#output\_firewall\_ip\_addresses\_by\_hub\_key)

-Description: A map of Azure Firewall IP addresses with the map keys of the `firewalls` variable.
+Description: A map of Azure Firewall IP addresses with the map keys of the hubs.

 ### <a name="output_fw"></a> [fw](#output\_fw)